 The mission of this organization was the foundation for the creation of the triennial Strategic Plan.
-It was based on an assessment of Center performance, strengths, and the challenges during fiscal years 2013 - 2017.
 This plan was developed from input solicited from the Board of Directors, Center staff, patients and the community by the Quality Improvement Team and Leadership.
 Reflective of the commitment to excellence and quality improvement, the organization supported this plan as a guide for quality improvement activity and project.
 This Annual Performance Report summarized these activities.

-The 2016/2017 goals focused on the following:
+The 2021/2022 goals focused on the following: